-N.B.: Although the residuals, e, and hat matrix diagonals, h, are key diagnostics there are some problems attending their deployment that are due in part to the fact that each is a function of the mean vector and covariance matrix of the sample, neither of which are robust: a small cluster of outlying observations will attract the mean vector and inflate the variance-covariance matrix.
-The principal difficulties have been described and a solution proposed by Rousseeuw and van Zomeren (1990): "Detecting outliers in a multi-variate point cloud is not trivial, especially when there are several outliers.
+\underline{NB} : Although the residuals, e_i , and hat matrix diagonals, h_i , are key diagnostics there are some problems attending their deployment that are due in part to the fact that each is a function of the mean vector and covariance matrix of the sample, neither of which are robust: a small cluster of outlying observations will attract the mean vector and inflate the variance covariance matrix.
+The principal difficulties have been described and a solution proposed by Rousseauw and van Zomeren (1990): "Detecting outliers in a multi-variate point cloud is not trivial, especially when there are several outliers.
 The classical identification method does not always find them, because it is based on the sample mean and covariance matrix, which are themselves affected by the outliers.
 That is how the outliers get masked.
 To avoid the masking effect, we propose to compute distances based on very robust estimates of location and covariance.
 These robust distances are better suited to expose the outliers.

 In the case of regression data, the classical least squares approach makes outliers in a similar way.
 Also here, the outliers may be unmasked by using a highly robust regression method. ... a new display is proposed in which the robust regression residuals are plotted versus robust distances.
-This plot classifies the data into regular observations, vertical outliers, good leverage points, and bad leverage points."
-(N.B.: "regular observations" are defined by the majority of the data; a "good leverage point" is an outlier that increases the precision of the parameter estimates, a "vertical outlier" is an outlier that is neither a good nor bad leverage point.)
+This plot classifies the data into regular observations, vertical outliers, good leverage points, and had leverage points: "(N.B.: "regular observations" are defined by the majority of the data; a "good leverage point" is an outlier that increases the precision of the parameter estimates, a "bad leverage point" is an outlier that decreases the precision of the parameter estimates a "vertical outlier" is an outlier that is neither a good nor bad leverage point.)